pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/sales/Churn_Reduction_Playbook.md

 # Customer Retention Playbook
-**Gamma Communications - Churn Reduction Guide**
+**Snowmobile Telco - Churn Reduction Guide**

 ## Executive Summary

-This playbook provides strategies and tactics for reducing customer churn across Gamma's customer base.
+This playbook provides strategies and tactics for reducing customer churn across Snowmobile Telco's customer base.
 With current churn at 0.9% monthly (10.8% annual), our target is to reduce this to 0.8% monthly (9.2% annual), protecting £8M in annual recurring revenue.

 ---